Aaron-Bopp/TIM/40_Evergreens/People are radicalized when they are convinced that change is out of their control.md

 This ideal body is completely unattainable and that is what leads incels to Radicalization or the "red pill."

-An interesting connection may be to left-wing radicals, who are radicalized by the complete brokeness of the system.
+An interesting connection may be to left-wing radicals, who are radicalized by the complete brokenness of the system.

 ### <hr class="footnote"/>